Back to Blog

 Pixel Font:On

-"When I asked 'who uses our product?' no one could answer.
-That's when I knew we had skipped discovery entirely." — Esmar Mesic, Product Bakery Podcast
+"When I asked 'who uses our product?' no one could answer." — Esmar Mesic, Product Bakery Podcast

-Product discovery is the continuous process of identifying and validating your customers and their problems before building solutions.
-The goal isn't just to understand what users say they want—it's to uncover problems worth solving and validate that your solution actually addresses them.
+Product discovery is the continuous process of identifying and validating customer problems before building solutions.
+The goal is not just to understand what users say they want — it's to uncover problems worth solving and confirm that your proposed solution actually addresses them.

 1. Value risk: Will customers actually use this?